 Taking the time and interest to transform complaints into complete and thoughtful requests and to openly negotiate committed promises that work for everyone can greatly enhance relationships and predictability of results, thus contributing greatly to creating a performance culture.
 This happens for at least three reasons:

 2. Permission to Say “No” means a possibility for a more committed “Yes” and enhanced predictability of results.
-If people trust that they have the freedom to say, “no,” or make a counteroffer to a request, then, and only then, can they freely choose to say “yes.”
+If people trust that they have the freedom to say “no,” or make a counteroffer to a request, then, and only then, can they freely choose to say “yes.”
 Thus, the possibility of not yes makes the “yes” a more committed yes when you get one.
-A committed yes, along with the value of integrity (behaving consistently with one’s promise) increases the likelihood of the promised action occurring.
-This means less follow-up is required, which saves time, and also enhances the likelihood of the results being accomplished (assuming the requested actions are actually aligned with the results desired).
+A committed yes, along with the value of integrity, behaving consistently with one’s promise increases the likelihood of the promised action occurring.
+This means less follow-up is required, saving time and enhancing the probability of the results being accomplished (assuming the requested actions are aligned with the desired results).